 Sarah Ann Loreth, Brad Wagner, Robby Cavanaugh, Kirsty Mitchell, Jordan Voth

-In this photo (shown below answer, top right) the model is wearing an amazing headpiece!
+In this photo (below, right) the model is wearing an amazing headpiece.
 When talking to you earlier in the week you told me that you had an idea for a headpiece and you had a friend help make it.
 Please tell us about the importance that you feel lies on artists collaborating with one another?

 What’s your favourite photo that you’ve ever taken?

 In 2013 you hosted a workshop which was about “location scouting and understanding what challenges you may face, along with thoughts on lighting, shooting with a model on location and help with directing a model.”
 How was your experience of hosting a workshop?
 Do you think you will ever do it again?

 I loved hosting the small workshop in Spokane; it was an amazing experience, and if I had more time to prepare for a larger one I would instantly.

 As much as some people may not want to admit it, one of the keys to great photography is good light.
 How important do you feel good lighting is in photography?

 Yes!
 Lighting either makes a photo or ruins it.
 Especially when using natural light, and thinking about how it will make people look, whether they are backlit, in shade, direct sunlight, or when using reflectors.
 Natural light effortlessly makes people look younger and that’s one of the main reasons why I love it so much.
 Since I rely so much on natural light I often have to think about where to shoot, the time or day, along with trying to figure out the weather.

 What do you like to do in your free time when you’re not shooting and/or editing?